Main image: (c) EL*C

 An event like the Lesbiennale serves as a powerful platform to raise awareness on these issues with different participants, and public authorities.
 Additionally, artistic productions put into the world by lesbians make for precious cultural heritage.
 These productions represent our shared and collective alternative vision of society and serve as ‘social glue’ for lesbians.
 In this way, the Lesbiennale serves as a prime space to strengthen our bonds and create and widen our alliances among feminist, lesbian, intersectional social justice activists.

-For the organisation of the Lesbiennale, EL*C has been joined by local lesbian collectives to act as venue and programming partners.
-That so many Brussels-based lesbian and queer collectives and venues have decided to join forces for the first edition of the Lesbiennale proves that such types of projects become great opportunities to get to know like-minded groups and together to build something meaningful for our communities.
+For the organisation of the Lesbiennale, EL*C were joined by local lesbian collectives to act as venue and programming partners.
+That so many Brussels-based lesbian and queer collectives and venues decided to join forces for the first edition of the Lesbiennale proves that such types of projects become great opportunities to get to know like-minded groups and together to build something meaningful for our communities.

 Why was Brussels the right city to host the Lesbiennale?

-Brussels is the perfect location for our inaugural Lesbiennale for the following reasons:
+Brussels was the perfect location for our inaugural Lesbiennale for the following reasons:

 - A plethora of feminist queer-lesbian-intersectional collectives enrich the city’s cultural landscape.

 - Brussels is also known for its uniquely vibrant art scene – one that both showcases highly compelling works of art but also fosters ‘home-grown’ artists & curators.

 - There is tangible support from local public authorities.